JGarnica22/PSlab/HowTo's/HowTo_SetupTerminalMac.md

 <Ctrl + X> to exit nano and accept Save.
 <br/>

 Analysis of NGS data requires many tools, which usually can be installed through **Conda** (https://docs.conda.io/en/latest/).
 For Mac, _miniconda_ is preferably used.
-To install _miniconda_ go to https://conda.io/projects/conda/en/latest/user-guide/install/macos.html
+To install _miniconda_ go to https://conda.io/projects/conda/en/latest/user-guide/install/macos.html and followin instructions.

+**IMPORTANT!
+In the process of installation, you will be asked where to install Miniconda.
+By default, it will be installed into your default location (/Users/$USER).
+If you want to change that, specify another location**.
 <br/>

 After installing _miniconda_ it will initialize by default every time you open Terminal.
 You can know Conda is active if you see _(base)_ at the beginning of your command line.
 To avoid activation by default run the following line in Terminal:

 ````
 conda config --set auto_activate_base false